MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-aadip-integration.md

 ---
-title: Classic portal -  Azure Active Directory Identity Protection integration
+title: Classic portal -  Microsoft Entra ID Protection integration
 description: Classic portal -  This article provides information about how to leverage Identity Protection alerts in Defender for Cloud Apps for hybrid risk detection. ms.date: 01/19/2023 ms.topic: how-to
 ROBOTS: NOINDEX
 ---
-# Classic portal: Azure Active Directory Identity Protection integration
+# Classic portal: Microsoft Entra ID Protection integration

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Defender for Cloud Apps integrates with Azure Active Directory Identity Protection to provide user entity behavioral analytics (UEBA) across a hybrid environment.
+Microsoft Defender for Cloud Apps integrates with Microsoft Entra ID Protection to provide user entity behavioral analytics (UEBA) across a hybrid environment.
 For more information about the machine learning and behavioral analytics provided by Identity Protection, see [What is Identity Protection?](/azure/active-directory/identity-protection/overview-identity-protection).

 ## Prerequisites